philsturgeon/phil.tech/source/2011-11-14-do-things-that-scare-you.html.markdown

 layout: post
 title: Do Things That Scare You
 category: personal
-alias: blog/2011/11/do-things-that-scare-you
+alias: blog/2011/11/do-things-that-scare-you/
-excerpt: " \n\tI was giving a short talks at DevXS in Lincoln this weekend based on my Nomadic Web Development article and I was asked \"Where did you find the courage to quit your job, leave your flat and just go?\".
+excerpt: "I was giving a short talks at DevXS in Lincoln this weekend based on my Nomadic Web Development article and I was asked \"Where did you find the courage to quit your job, leave your flat and just go?\".
 I mumbled something about not being sure but I am really annoyed with myself for not coming up with a substantially